Updated: Sep 13

 tablespoon or two of the flour to bring it

-4. Then sift together the flour, cocoa powder, bicarbonate of soda and baking powder and add to the mixture.
+4. Add the flour, cocoa powder, bicarbonate of soda, baking powder and milk to the mixture.
+Once combined stir through the melted chocolate.

-5. Slowly pour the chocolate mixture into the cake batter and mix at a slow speed until just combined then pour into prepared cake tins and bake at 170° about 30 minutes or until a skewer comes out clean.
+5. Mix one last time at a slow speed or gently folding with your spoon until just combined then pour into prepared cake tins and bake at 170° about 30 minutes or until a skewer comes out clean.
 Once cooked, let it rest for a few minutes before turning the sponges out to cool on a wire rack.

 So it's been another year since that life changing day when you dramatically struggled your way into our lives.
 Without doubt these have been the most rollercoaster years of my life so far.
 With our sudden relocation from London to Somerset where we know nobody, my accidentally enforced but welcome career abandonment, house refurbishment and Daddy working hugely increased hours, these years have not always been easy.
 If I'm very honest, they have not always been happy.
 Often, the circumstances have left me feeling stripped of my identity, lonely and incredibly inadequate.
 But on the good days (the number of which are definitely on the up and have always outnumbered the bad) I have seen what an incredible privilege it is to stay at home and raise babies.
 To raise you.
 My phenomenal girl.
 The girl my baby has become is brave, adventurous, thoughtful and astonishing and I am left to wonder how this all happened.
 Somehow, between bringing you home in your over-sized cardigan and blinking you are two years old.
 Two!
 How in the world did that happen?
 Where did the time, the intoxicating new baby smell and my tiny little hedgehog-headed newborn go?
 And where will you take me next?